CKir44/Collect-Visualize-Project/Readme.md

 ## Overview
 This project demonstrates the end-to-end process of collecting, processing, and visualizing system data.
 It is designed as a practical exercise in Python programming, data analytics, and visualization using Power BI.
+Only steps 2 and 3 of this project are demonstrated, focusing on the collection and visualization aspects.
+The remote penetration test utilizing Hydra is not included for ethical purposes.

 ## Features
 ### Data Collection